kelvinnmuia/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-# 0x07.
-Python - Test-driven development
+# 0x09.
+Python - Everything is object
 ## The Domains/Concepts covered in this project: `Python` `OOP`

 The project introduced me to Python built-in objects.
 In this project I discovered that Python treats everything as an object, from simple data types like integers, and even modules.